Dayton metropolitan area: Combined statistical area

-Greater Dayton is part of the Great Lakes Megalopolis containing an estimated 54 million people.
+Greater Dayton is part of the Great Lakes megalopolis containing an estimated 54 million people.

 Demographics

 As of the census 2010, there were 799,232 people, 343,971 households, and 220,249 families residing within the MSA.
 The racial makeup of the MSA was 80.40% White, 14.90% African American, 0.20% Native American, 1.80% Asian, 0.01% Pacific Islander, 0.80% from other races, and 2.00% from two or more races.
 Hispanic or Latino of any race were 1.90% of the population.

 The median income for a household in the MSA was $47,381, and the median income for a family was $59,770.
 Males had a median income of $38,430 versus $26,205 for females.
 The per capita income for the MSA was $25,436.

 From the 2000 Census to the 2010 Census, the Dayton region has seen a shift in population from its urban core to more out-lying affluent suburbs.
 This is evidenced by a 10% growth in population in Englewood, a 19% population growth in Beavercreek, and a 40% population growth in Springboro.
 Smaller growths in the 2010 census in the Dayton area included Miamisburg, Centerville, Vandalia, and Fairborn.

 Many of Dayton's suburbs that saw declines in populations fared well from 2000 to 2010.
 Dayton's largest suburb, Kettering for example, only saw a 2.3% decline during the ten-year period and Huber Heights, Dayton's third largest suburb, saw a 0.3% decline in population.

-The Dayton Metropolitan Statistical Area formerly included Clark County and Preble County.
-In 2005, Clark County containing Springfield, Ohio separated from the Dayton MSA to create their own MSA named Springfield Metropolitan Statistical Area.
-As a result of new Census criteria to delineate metropolitan areas, Preble County was eliminated from the MSA in 2013 as it no longer qualified for inclusion.
+The Dayton MSA formerly included Clark County and Preble County.
+In 2005, Clark County, containing Springfield, Ohio, was separated from the Dayton MSA to create the separate Springfield Metropolitan Statistical Area.
+As a result of new Census criteria to delineate metropolitan areas, Preble County was removed from the MSA in 2013 as it no longer qualified for inclusion.
 A significant drop in population for the Dayton MSA is noted in the 2010 census because of these changes.